outcoldman/outcoldman.com/content/en/2021/2021-02-10-mac-appstore-vigilantes/index.md

 It was a regular day.
 I was skiing with my skydiver friends when I received that email.
 At first, I thought this was one of those emails, you know, we can do SEO for you, build apps, hire you, promote you, teach you.

-But not, this
+But no, this
 was a personal email that I have never received before.
-A person, claiming himself to be a Mac AppStore vigilantes or a security researcher, told me that they found an abusive behavior in my application.
+A person, claiming to be a Mac AppStore vigilante or a security researcher, told me that they found an abusive behavior in my application.
 So I took it seriously.